yochaigal/cairn/wip/2e/setting.md

 - Keep in mind how many **Watches** it might take to travel to each **Detail**.

 ### Creating Details
+1. Look at the factions you wrote earlier.
+For each, select one area on the map to designate as its "home base."
+Consider where their **Seneschals** and minions might be.
+2.

 ### The Wilds
 - Ruin/Labyrinth/Derelict